Aspose-3D-Cloud/aspose-3d-cloud-python/README.md

 HTML

-## Get Started with Aspose.3D Cloud SDK for Ruby
+## Get Started with Aspose.3D Cloud SDK for Python

 Register an account at [Aspose Cloud Dashboard](https://dashboard.aspose.cloud/#/apps) to get you application information.
 Next, execute `pip install aspose3dcloud` from the command line to fetch the SDK.
 You are all set!